When Is the Best Time

 Weather and Seasons in the Mount Field National Park

-The Mount Field area has a high amount of rainfall each year.
-Most precipitation from May until October.
+The Mount Field area, the western part of Tasmania, is the wettest.
+Nevertheless, you are also able to experience beautiful sunny days in this park—most precipitation is from May until October.
 Even in summer, high rainfall can occur.
-The western side of Tasmania gets more rain than the east.
-Every season offers a unique experience of Mount Field and the Russel Falls.
-We visited the park a couple of times, and I have to confess I prefer the spring when the waterfall is at its peak tumbling down with enormous power, much spray, and noise.
+Every season offers a unique experience of Mount Field, Russel Falls, and all other waterfalls in the park.
+We visited the park a couple of times, and I must confess I prefer the spring when the waterfalls are at their peak, tumbling down with enormous power, much spray, and noise.
 Awesome!
-Don't let the weather spoil your trip, wear appropriate clothes and shoes.
+Don't let the weather spoil your trip; wear appropriate clothes and shoes.

 Spring (September-November)

-The waterfalls; Russel Falls, Lady Barron Falls, Horseshoe Falls are at their peak, especially beginning of spring in September.
-The falls are spectacular during and after heavy rainfall which is more likely to happen until October.
-The echidna's hibernation ends between October and November depending on the temperature.
+The waterfalls; Russel Falls, Lady Barron Falls, and Horseshoe Falls, are at their peak, especially at the beginning of spring in September.
+The falls are spectacular during and after heavy rainfall, which is more likely to happen until October.
+The echidna's hibernation ends between October and November, depending on the temperature.
 September and October are pretty wet, and November gets a little drier.
-The daily average temperatures in September are around 12°C, in October around 14°C and in November it finally gets warmer.
-One digit night temperatures around 5°C only.
+The daily average temperature is around 13°C, and it finally warms up in November.
+However, nights are chilly, around 5°C only.

 Summer (December-February)